Exploring Abu Simbel: A Visitor's Guide

 The 12-meter-high facade is hewn from the rock in imitation of a pylon with a cavetto cornice (now missing).
 In the rock face, the Royal Steward and Scribe Iuni of Heracleopolis, who was probably in charge of the construction of the Abu Simbel temples, had himself represented in the act of demonstrating his devotion to his royal and divine master.

-Beside the figure of Nefertari are the Princesses Merit-Amun (right) and Hent-tawi (left), beside the figures of Ramses at each end of the facade are the Princes Meri-Atum (right) and Meri-Re (left), and beside the central figures of the king are Amen-her-khopshef (right) and Re-her-unemef (left).
+Beside the figure of Nefertari are the Princesses Merit-Amun (right) and Hent-tawi (left).
+Beside the figures of Ramses II at each end of the facade are the Princes Meri-Atum (right) and Meri-Re (left), and beside the central figures of the pharaoh are Amen-her-khopshef (right) and Re-her-unemef (left).
 Between the figures are projecting sections of rock-like buttresses, so that the statues appear to be set in niches.
 In view of the extreme friability of the stone, the whole area of the facade was plastered and painted.
 All the buttresses are covered with hieroglyphic inscriptions.

 From the Hypostyle Hall, three doorways lead into a narrow Transverse Chamber.
-To the left and right are two unfinished side chambers and over their doors are fine reliefs of the Hathor cow in a papyrus marsh, worshiped respectively by the king and queen.
+To the left and right are two unfinished side chambers, and over their doors are fine reliefs of the Hathor cow in a papyrus marsh, worshiped respectively by the pharaoh and queen.

 Beyond the Transverse Chamber is the Sanctuary with a recess in its rear wall in the form of a chapel, its roof supported by sistra.
-In this recess is a figure in high relief of the goddess Hathor as a cow; under her head (and thus under her protection) is the King.
-On the left hand wall the Queen offers incense to Mut and Hathor; on the right hand wall the King offers incense and pours a libation in front of his own image and that of the Queen.
+In this recess is a figure in high relief of the goddess Hathor as a cow; under her head (and thus under her protection) is Ramses II.
+On the left-hand wall the queen offers incense to Mut and Hathor; on the right-hand wall the pharaoh offers incense and pours a libation in front of his own image and that of the queen.

-Tips and Tactics: Getting the Most Out of Your Visit to Abu Simbel
+Tips and Tours: How to Make the Most of Your Visit to Abu Simbel

-- Timing: The bus tours from Aswan fill up the site from around 7am to 11am.
+- Best Time to Visit: The bus tours from Aswan fill up the site from around 7am to 11am.
 If you want to wander around Abu Simbel devoid of crowds, visit in the late afternoon when the sinking sun brushes the exterior stonework in golden hues.

-- Sound & Light Show: Abu Simbel's nightly sound & light show is an opportunity to see the temples under a dazzling array of lights.
+- Sound & Light Show: Abu Simbel's nightly sound and light show is an opportunity to see the temples under a dazzling array of lights.

 - By Tour Bus: Abu Simbel day trips are easily arranged in Aswan and are one of the easiest options if you're short on time.
-Unfortunately, it's a hideously early start in the morning as the tour buses all head to Abu Simbel at 4am in a convoy.
+Unfortunately, it's usually a hideously early start in the morning (a lay-over from the days when buses all had to travel by convoy between Aswan and Abu Simbel).
+The starting out time is usually between 4am and 5am.
 Many tours also include stops at Philae Temple and the Aswan High Dam, so it's a good way to cram plenty of sightseeing into one day.

-- By Plane: EgyptAir run an Aswan-Abu Simbel service that is the quickest way to get here.
+- By Plane: EgyptAir run an Aswan-Abu Simbel service, which is the quickest way to get here.
 Services can be irregular (and are sometimes canceled for months at a time) though, due to tourist demand.
 The flight, when running, only takes 20 minutes.
 There are also flights direct from Cairo.

 - By Public Bus: Despite what nearly every travel agent and hotel in Aswan will tell you, there is a public bus to Abu Simbel.
-Buses leave twice daily from Aswan bus station and the journey takes four hours.
-You need to book your ticket a day in advance as the Abu Simbel bus is only allowed to take four foreigners.
+Buses leave once daily from Aswan bus station, and the journey takes four hours.
 This is a good option if you're on a budget and want to stay the night in Abu Simbel.

-- By Lake Nasser Cruise Boat: A couple of specialised companies run cruises on Lake Nasser that not only visit Abu Simbel, but the many other temples along the lake's banks.
+- By Lake Nasser Cruise Boat: A couple of specialized companies run cruises on Lake Nasser that not only visit Abu Simbel, but the many other temples along the lake's banks.